alhassane-lab/alhassane-lab/README.md

 I’m **Alhassane** , a **Data Analyst** living in paris.

-I am graduated with a Management Master degree specialized Marketing and I worked for six years as a sales representative in IT industry.
+I used to work in Marketing/Sales ...

-In 2021, I joined the Data Analyst course path of OpenClassrooms in partnership with ENSAE Paris.
-I invested my time and money in following several other trainings and mastering new tools.
-I spent whole weekends and evenings dissecting scientific articles and developing my own codes...
-But being passionate about AI in general, it was not difficult for me to put aside distractions and focused on my personal development.
 Today, I work on awesome Machine Learning projects while having fun 😎...

 ---